Mailing Address: 8033 W. Sunset Blvd., Box 3000

 To receive gallery announcements or manage your subscription preferences, please click here:

 Edward Cella Art & Architecture was first established by director Edward Cella in 2006 to serve as an exploration into the intersection of Art & Architecture.
 As an art and architectural historian and collector, with over a decade of art advisory and collection management experience, the gallery began exhibiting photography, painting, sculpture, performance art, architectural drawings, models, and design objects.
 Focusing on both conceptual and material based practices, the gallery has continued to support and represent established artists and artist estates, as well as mid-career and emerging artists, architects, and designers.
 In 2007 the gallery presented its first major group exhibition featuring artists such as Billy Al Bengston, Richard Diebenkorn, Sam Francis, and Robert Motherwell.
-In 2009, the gallery presented unique drawings and objects in an exhibition of the 20thCentury’s most iconic architects: Frank Gehry, Richard Neutra, Lebbeus Woods, and Frank Lloyd Wright.
+In 2009, the gallery presented unique drawings and objects in an exhibition of the 20thCentury’s most iconic architects: Buckminster Fuller, Frank Gehry, Richard Neutra, and Frank Lloyd Wright.

-In 2015 the gallery moved from its location on Wilshire Boulevard across from the Los Angeles County Museum of Art to 2754 S. La Cienega Boulevard in the Culver City Arts District in a building designed by Rachel Allen Architecture with graphics by Still Room.
+In 2015, the gallery moved from its location on Wilshire Boulevard across from the Los Angeles County Museum of Art to 2754 S. La Cienega Boulevard in the Culver City Arts District in a building designed by Rachel Allen Architecture with graphics by Still Room.
 In 2020, the gallery closed its La Cienega Boulevard space.
 ECAA is now presenting projects and installations of our artist's new and recent works at the Thomas Lavin showroom at the Pacific Design Center, participating in selected national art fairs, and hosting online exhibitons and special features.

 The gallery does not accept unsolicited submissions.